ChrisH2727/Milestone-3/TEST.md

     - **Test Method**

+        - Login as **niels.bohr@anyuniversity.com** with password **new2new2**

+        - Request the loan of a source with isotope U238

+        - As an admin user, approve the loan

+        - Navigate to **Settings** and then **Isotopes**

+        - Click the **Delete** button against isotope U238.

+        - Confirm that isotope U238 cannot be deleted, because source sc001 is on loan

+        - Click the **Delete** button against isotope Fe55.

+        - Confirm that Isotope Fe55 has been deleted

+        - logout

     - **Expected Outcome**

+        - Isotopes where source is out on loan cannot be deleted

+        - Isotopes where no sources are on loan can be deleted.

     - **Tested Outcome**

+        - Isotope U238 has not been deleted

+        - Isotope Fe55 has been deleted

 24. As an admin user, I want to view the full history of source loans so that I can spot any patterns.